Amivero-LLC/amivero-dev-resources/docs/engineering/coding-standards.md

 ### Style
 - Use Prettier for consistent formatting
-- Use ESLint for linting
+- Use formatter for linting
 - Use TypeScript for all new projects
 - Use ES6+ features